 Skills and talents

-- Mathematics Skills: Actuaries need to quantify risk using principles of calculus, statistics and probability.
+- Mathematics Skills, as atuaries need to quantify risk using principles of calculus, statistics and probability

-- Analytical skills: Actuaries need to use these to identify patterns and trends in data to determine which factors will have an effect.
+- Analytical skills, as actuaries need to use these to identify patterns and trends in data to determine which factors will have an effect

-- Communication skills: Actuaries will need to discuss complexed technical matters with those without any experience or knowledge of actuarial mathematics and science.
-They also need to create and promote reports for others, from different fields, to see.
+- Communication skills, as actuaries will need to discuss complexed technical matters with those without any experience or knowledge of actuarial mathematics and science.
+They also need to create and promote reports for others, from different fields, to see

-- Technology and computer skills: Actuaries will have to develop spreadsheets, databases and statistical analysis tools.
+- Technology and computer skills, as actuaries will have to develop spreadsheets, databases and statistical analysis tools.
 They also need to understand and use scientific software such as IBM SPSS Statistics, insightful S-PLUS, SAS, Microsoft Office.
-Sometimes they will also need to understand coding such as C++, JAVA and python.
+Sometimes they will also need to understand coding such as C++, JAVA and python

-- Interpersonal skills: Once actuaries progress in their career, they may often serve as team leaders.
-This means they need to be able to listen to other people?s opinions and suggestions before reaching a conclusion.
+- Interpersonal skills because actuaries who progress in their career may often serve as team leaders.
+This means they need to be able to listen to other people?s opinions and suggestions before reaching a conclusion

-- Problem-solving skills: Actuaries need to identify risk and develop ways for businesses to manage this risk.
+- Problem-solving skills, as actuaries need to identify risk and develop ways for businesses to manage this risk

-- Critical thinking: Actuaries need to use their logic and reasoning to identify strengths and weakness of solutions.
+- Critical thinking, as actuaries need to use their logic and reasoning to identify strengths and weakness of solutions

 To become an actuary, you will first need to complete an undergraduate degree in actuarial science, mathematics, statistics, science, business or any other analytical field.